Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Po.et aims to build a blockchain-based platform that publishers and creators can use to manage their digital media assets.
 It lets anyone verify the available information on assets prior to acquiring and using them, allowing proper attribution to their original sources.

-The Po.et token, known as POE, lets buyers share in potential revenues generated from the platform.
+The Po.et token, known as POE, lets investors share in potential revenues generated from the platform.
 You can buy and trade POE using fiat currencies and other cryptocurrencies on several exchanges.

 A step-by-step guide to buying Po.et